 These two insurers also present the cheapest full coverage packages for drivers with clean records.

 Distracted driving resulted in 95 fatal North Dakota crashes in 2018.
 Driving while trying to look at your phone or change radio stations can result in many serious issues, making the high toll of distracted driving something every person should consider before getting behind the wheel.

 The amount of time a ticket impacts rates depends on the driver and the severity of their infringement.
 Drivers under a certain age automatically receive points on their license while others only receive points for certain infractions.
 First-time offenders may qualify to take a driving course that removes the points against their license.

 North Dakota ranks second in the nation for good credit scores, averaging 727 for 2019.
-Drivers with less than ideal credit scores may be required to pay higher insurance premiums thanks to previous missed payments or exorbitant debt.
-North Dakota car insurance agencies must assess the risk of each customer they ensure, and those with bad credit are seen as being a higher risk.
-The following table looks at approximate costs for car insurance for those with bad credit.
+Drivers with less than ideal credit scores may be required to pay higher insurance premiums thanks to previously missed payments or exorbitant debt.
+North Dakota car insurance agencies must assess the risk of each customer they ensure.
+Those with bad credit are seen as being a higher risk.
+The above table looks at approximate costs for car insurance for those with bad credit.